About me

 - Humour in therapy (having a laugh can break down barriers and facilitate relating on a different level)

-- Encouraging men to access therapy (society, culture, family dynamics and gender expectations lead to barriers to men gaining the support they need)
+- Supporting men to open up and share their issues (society, culture, family dynamics and gender expectations lead to barriers to men gaining the support they need)

-- Use of popular culture (TV, books and films) in supporting reflection and learning about ourselves.
+- Bringing popular culture (TV, books and films) into therapy to support reflection and learn about ourselves.
 (Sometimes relating to a fictional character or scenario can make it easier to talk through or open up different areas of reflection).

 Member organisations